jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Happily, we've already been evolving ourselves into the modern era.

 That's the reason we're so addicted to new technology.
 Checking news feeds, flying drones, taking endless photos, playing hours of computer games are acts of extras mastering the tools of player gods.
 Our ancestors did the same.
-Like in the clip about, they read many printed books, used scientific instruments, worked the land with metal tools, and owned muskets.
-At first these were merely addictive toys until new philosophies turned them into the lightsabers that finally brought down the nobility of the Medieval Age.
+They read many printed books, used scientific instruments, worked the land with metal tools, and owned muskets.
+At first, these were merely addictive toys until new philosophies turned them into the lightsabers that finally brought down the nobility of the Medieval Age.

 When regular people could read unknown history, see the Universe for themselves, work their own land, and revolt against royalty, the game was won.

 Our addicting toys are also new levers of power.
 They're so powerful, we can use these proverbial lightsabers to earn a happier life.
-We will, once we stop chasing Left/Right phantoms, and use Techvolution.
-Only with the right and duty to solve frontline problems will we defeat antagonism and upgrade to the Internet Age.
+We will, once we stop chasing Left/Right phantoms, adopt Techvolution, and buy our own levers of power.
+Only then will we defeat antagonism and upgrade to the Internet Age.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/CY9-y5zZkxs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-_Compare this person to Leftists marching for "climate justice" or Rightists for "lower energy taxes."
-Isn't this the person you'd want to play your game of civilization?_
+_If you had the choice a person marching against climate change, ranting about high energy costs, or a person upgrading their windows, who would you rather pick to play your game of civilization?_

 ## Once We Believe in a New philosophy, We'll Reach for the Stars